m-feliciano/javaee-framework/README.md

 ### Security & Observability

-JWT-based auth with refresh tokens, CSRF protection, and audit trails with correlation IDs.
+JWT-based auth with refresh/rotate tokens, CSRF protection, and audit trails with correlation IDs.
 Health checks provide readiness/liveness probes.
 Multi-layer caching ensures performance.

 ## License

 This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.

+## Contributing
+Contributions are welcome!
+Please follow the guidelines below:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes with clear messages.
+4. Push to your fork and submit a pull request.
+5. Ensure all tests pass and add new tests as necessary.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.